brunops/sinatra_activerecord_heroku/README.md

 # Sinatra / ActiveRecord / Heroku

+This is a tutorial guiding through the steps to set an Sinatra application with ActiveRecord in Heroku.
+Supporting different databases for each environment.

 ## Bare bones steps
 * 1. Clone repo
 * 2. Run bundle with `bundle`